ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   (RFC-editor: upon RFC publication, replace URI above with "https://www.rfc-editor.org/info/rfcXXXX" where XXXX is the RFC number of this document.)
+  This parameter is MUST be present only when the QuearyResponse returned from the TEEP Agent with ERR_ATTESTATION_REQUIRED, the TAM MUST send another QearyRequest with the attestation-payload.
   It MUST be present if the attestation-payload parameter is present and the format is not an EAT in CWT format with the profile defined below in {{eat}}.